getsentry/sentry-javascript/README.md

 **Sentry is Hiring!!!**

 Would you like to work on Open Source software and help maintain this repository?
-Apply today https://grnh.se/ca81c1701us.
+Apply today: https://boards.greenhouse.io/sentry.

 ---